-Students The University of Maryland, Baltimore County, within the IEEE Maryland Section in the United States, will be working on their project, “Learning Aids For Visually Challenged," throughout 2013.
+Students at The University of Maryland, Baltimore County, within the IEEE Maryland Section in the United States, will be working on their project, “Learning Aids For Visually Challenged," throughout 2013.

 The “Wind-Powered Electrical Supply For Humanitarian Field Operations” project involves university student branch members at The University of Maryland, Baltimore County, with 20 high school students from Howard High School technology education class.
 The project will count towards the high school students’ senior year capstone project.
 The non-profit organization partner will be Global Outcomes, Inc. (GO).
 GO provides quality resources to promote correct, consistent, and compliant healthcare delivery in rural and low-income environments in the US and developing world.
 GO develops model facilities that are able to sustain the requirements of country codes, the World Health Organization, ISO, and the US Food and Drug Administration.